mohsinvirk/unbroken/README.md

 ### TADAs

-* "Using the global `graphql` tag" deprecation warning when starting development server.
+* "Using the global `graphql` tag" deprecation warning when starting development server fixed.

-* No flag button language selection (may always route to `/` if that makes it easier).
+* Flag button language selection added (may always route to `/` if that makes it easier).

-* Logo is blurry.
-An SVG logo is provided in the designs.
+* Logo in the header is no longer blurry.

 * Animation have been removed, `animate.css` still included to roll yr own

-* Font bold on main buttons
+* Font bold on main buttons.

 * FAQ "links" open collapsed text